Minimum discrepancy principle strategy for choosing $k$ in $k$-NN regression: Empirical comparison to other model selection rules

 where $\widehat{\sigma}^2$ is an estimator of $\sigma^2$ obtained from a low-bias model (i.e. with $k = 2$).
 Using this criterion, we adjust the training error by a factor proportional to the "degree of freedom".
 Then, the AIC choice for the optimal $k$ is

 Notice that in the mentioned case, AIC criterion is equivalent to Mallow's $C_p$ criterion (\cite{mallows2000some}).
 AIC criterion has been widely criticized in the literature, especially for the constant $2$ in the definition and/or its asymptotic nature.
 That is why some authors proposed corrections for the criterion (\cite{schwarz1978estimating, yang1999model}).
 Nevertheless, AIC, $C_p$, and other related criteria have been proved to satisfy non-asymptotic oracle-type inequalities (see \cite{birge2007minimal} and references therein).
-Notice that the computational time of the AIC criterion is $\mathcal{O}\left( n^3 \right)$, which is higher than $\mathcal{O}\left( n^2 \left( n - k^{\tau} \right) \right)$ for the minimum discrepancy principle stopping rule $k^{\tau}$ (\ref{k_tau}).
+Notice that the computational time of the AIC criterion is $\mathcal{O}\left( n^3 \right)$.